LottiePrice/chatgpt_dictionary/README.md

 # chatgpt_dictionary
-Ask ChatGPT to give a word's definition &amp; etymology and give examples.
+A simple web page where you can ask ChatGPT to give a word's definition &amp; etymology and give examples.
 # Directions
 1. Create a virutal environment